-The Fund's foreign investments may be subject to potential volatility due to political, social, and financial instability with its local region.
-To mitigate country/region risk, the Fund diversifies investments amongst countries and seeks investments in other countries with stable legal, political, and financial systems.
-At the reporting dates, real estate investment properties held by the Fund's corporations and limited partnerships were diversified across the following geographic regions:
+The Fund's foreign investments may be subject to potential volatility due to political, social, and financial instability within its local region.
+At the reporting dates, the private equity, private debt and unlisted real estate investee funds were invested in Mexico.